nvt/veloxvm/README.md

    E.g., <code>bin/vm apps/math.vm</code>

-## Trying out VeloxVM on the Zoul platform for Contiki OS
+## Trying out VeloxVM in Contiki OS and Contiki-NG

-1. Enter the Contiki port directory.
+1. Enter the port directory.

-  <code>cd ports/contiki</code>
+  For Contiki OS: <code>cd ports/contiki</code>

+  For Contiki-NG: <code>cd ports/contiki-ng</code>

 2. Generate a RAM image of the bytecode for an app, in this case "math".

   <code>./create-vm-in-ram.sh math</code>

-3. Build a Contiki firmware with the VM linked with it and loaded as a Contiki process.
+3. Build a Contiki firmware with Velox included.

+  This step requires that we select an appropriate OS platform to build the VM for.
+We will use the Zoul platform, because it has sufficient RAM and ROM for a basic Velox installation.

   <code>make TARGET=zoul vm.upload login</code>